Cubs vs. Padres MLB Betting Odds, Trends & Prediction

 Cubs vs. Padres MLB Betting Trends

-The total has gone OVER in 5 of Chi Cubs’ last 6 games

-The total has gone UNDER in 5 of San Diego’s last 6 games

-Over/Under has gone OVER in 5 of Chi Cubs’ last 6 games against an opponent in the National League
+Padres are 4-1 SU in their last 5 games played on a Wednesday

-The total has gone UNDER in 5 of San Diego’s last 6 games against an opponent in the National League
+Cubs are 9-2 SU in their last 11 games against an opponent in the National League West Division

+Padres are 19-8 SU in their last 27 games when playing as the favorite

 Cubs vs. Padres MLB BETTING PREDICTION